skit-ai/skit-pipelines/README.md

 It is necessary to understand the anatomy of a kubeflow [component](https://www.kubeflow.org/docs/components/pipelines/sdk/component-development/) and [pipeline](https://www.kubeflow.org/docs/components/pipelines/sdk/build-pipeline/) before contributing to this project.

-## Making a new pipelines
+## Making new pipelines

 Once a new pipeline and its pre-requisite components are ready.

 1. Add an entry to the `CHANGELOG.md`.
 2. Create a new tag with updated semver and push, our github actions take care of pushing the image to our private ECR.
 3. Run `source env.sh` You may not have this if you aren't part of skit.ai.
-4. Run `make build`.
+4. Run `make pipes`.
 This will rebuild all the pipeline yamls.
 5. Upload the yamls to [kubeflow ui](https://www.kubeflow.org/docs/components/pipelines/sdk/build-pipeline/#option-1-compile-and-then-upload-in-ui) or [use it via the sdk](https://www.kubeflow.org/docs/components/pipelines/sdk/build-pipeline/#option-2-run-the-pipeline-using-kubeflow-pipelines-sdk-client).

 ## Pre-requisites